 MITIGATION STRATEGIES FOR CLIMATE CHANGE

 Mitigation efforts are essential to reduce greenhouse gas emissions and slow global warming.
 Transitioning from fossil fuels to renewable energy sources such as solar, wind, hydroelectric, and geothermal power can significantly lower carbon footprints.
-Jacobson et al., (2017) found that a complete shift to renewable energy in the U.S. could prevent millions of deaths and save trillions of dollars through improved public health and reduced climate impacts.
+Jacobson et al. (2017) found that a complete shift to renewable energy in the U.S. could prevent millions of deaths and save trillions of dollars through improved public health and reduced climate impacts.
 Increasing energy efficiency in industries, buildings, and transportation is also crucial.
-As Rishabh et al., (2019) highlight, energy-efficient technologies can cut emissions while supporting economic growth, especially when combined with government incentives and public awareness campaigns.
+As Rishabh et al. (2019) highlight, energy-efficient technologies can cut emissions while supporting economic growth, especially when combined with government incentives and public awareness campaigns.

 In agriculture, sustainable practices like agroforestry, cover cropping, and organic farming can both reduce emissions and enhance carbon sequestration.
 Smith et al. (2014) report that such methods can lower emissions per unit of output by 20–35%, supporting food security while mitigating climate change.
 Reforestation and afforestation further enhance carbon sinks, with studies by Canadell and Raupach (2008) showing that restoring forest cover can play a key role in global carbon management.